learningequality/kolibri-installer-windows/README.md

 This project provides a smoother way to install and run Kolibri in a Windows Machine.

+_**ATTENTION: this readme needs some updates.
+See [issue #169](https://github.com/learningequality/kolibri-installer-windows/issues/169) for additional assistance building the projects.**_

 ## Steps for making Windows installer releases

-_**Note:** this README needs some updates.
-See [issue #169](https://github.com/learningequality/kolibri-installer-windows/issues/169) for additional assistance building the projects._

 These are the steps how to do releases for the Kolibri Windows installer.
 Note that this involves the [kolibri](https://github.com/learningequality/kolibri) repo.